 (3) The self-insuring employer shall provide all medically related information regarding the medications to an independent physician reviewer for review and opinion as to the necessity or appropriateness of the medications.
 If the self-insuring employer has obtained an independent physician reviewer's report prior to sending the notice required by paragraph (I)(1) of this rule and subsequently receives additional information and/or medical documentation pursuant to paragraph (I)(2) of this rule, the self-insuring employer shall provide the additional information and/or medical documentation to the independent physician reviewer and obtain an addendum.
 The independent physician reviewer's report (and addendum, if applicable) shall address the medical rationale, necessity and appropriateness of the drug treatment in the control of symptoms associated with the allowed conditions in the claim.

-(4) When the independent physician reviewer's report (and addendum, if applicable) indicates the drug treatment is not medically necessary or appropriate for treatment or in the control of symptoms associated with the allowed conditions in the claim, the self-insuring employer may terminate reimbursement for the medications (by therapeutic drug class) effective as of the date of receipt of the independent physician reviewer's report, or addendum if one is obtained, or in the case that a drug is in a therapeutic class that requires a "weaning-off" period, such other date as agreed to by the prescribing physician and self-insuring employer.
+(4) When the independent physician reviewer's report (and addendum, if applicable) indicates the drug treatment is not medically necessary or appropriate for treatment or in the control of symptoms associated with the allowed conditions in the claim, the self-insuring employer may terminate reimbursement for the medications (by therapeutic drug class) effective as of the date of receipt of the independent physician reviewer's report, or addendum if one is obtained, However, if the drug is subject to one of the standard dose tapering (weaning) schedules set forth in the appendix to rule 4123-6-21.5 of the Administrative Code, termination of reimbursement must follow the applicable standard dose tapering (weaning) schedule.

 (5) In the event the self-insuring employer terminates reimbursement for the medications as set forth in paragraph (I)(4) of this rule, the self-insuring employer or its authorized representative shall provide all parties to the claim (including authorized representatives) and the prescribing physician with a copy of the independent physician reviewer's report (and addendum, if applicable) and the self-insuring employer shall notify the employee and the employee's representative in writing of its decision to terminate.
 The employer's notification to the employee and employee's representative shall indicate that the employee has the right to request a hearing before the industrial commission.